walterrowe/magick-frames/README.md

 When you drop images onto or double-click a droplet named for one of the included styles, it decorates images in that named style.

-SPEED TIP: Once you create one droplet, use Finder to copy-n-paste as names of other defined styles.
-This is faster than exporting the script multiple times from the AppleScript Script Editor.

 ### Included Styles

 Below is a list of all the styles included in the script and their options.
 See the command line section at the bottom for a complete description of all the supported options.

 **NOTE**: the included styles preserve the source image.
-Edit the StyleDroplet AppleScript and add option `-o` or `--overwrite` to overwrite the source.
+Edit the CreateStyleDroplets AppleScript, add option `-o` or `--overwrite`, and run it again, to create droplets that overwrite the source image.

-- styles with `text` in the name use the two-row text-based labels for watermarking
+- style names with `text` use a two-row text-based label logo for watermarking
-- styles with `logo` in the name use the image-based logo for watermarking (logo-based is the default)
+- style names with `logo` use a graphic logo for watermarking (default is graphic logo)
-- styles with `over` in the name place the text or logo "over" (inside) the image (centered below is the default)
+- style names with `over` place the text or logo "over" (inside) the image (default is centered below)
-- styles with `drop` in the name use a drop-shadow vs shadow on all edges (all edges is the default)
+- style names with `drop` use a drop-shadow vs shadow on all edges (defailt is all edges)
-- styles with `pic` in the name add the picture frame to the images (no picture frame is the default)
+- style names with `pic` add the picture frame to the images (default is no picture frame)
-- styles with `light` in the name use a light background (matte color) (light matte color is the default)
+- style names with `light` use a light background (matte color) (default is light matte)
-- styles with `dark` in the name use a dark background (matte color)
+- style names with `dark` use a dark background (matte color)
-- styles with `transparent` in the name use a transparent background (matte color) allowing broader use
+- style names with `transparent` use a transparent background (matte color) allowing broader use
-- styles with `-g` use this "gravity" option to specify where inside them image (see `gravity` in "frame_it" options)
+- styles with `-g` use "gravity" to designate where to place text or logo (see "frame_it" options below)
-- styles with a `watermark_light.png` use a transparent watermark with light logo for dark backgrounds
+- styles with `watermark_light.png` use a transparent watermark with light logo for dark backgrounds
-- styles with a `watermark_dark.png` use a transparent watermark with dark logo for light backgrounds
+- styles with `watermark_dark.png` use a transparent watermark with dark logo for light backgrounds

 **Logo Below Image, Transparent Background, Dark Logo**